uhlmanngroup/MorphoDynamicsPipe/README.md

 To run the example data, copy the folder `MorphoDynamicsPipe/example/1_data` to `MorphoDynamicsPipe/1_data`, including the the subfolders and files.

 ## Execution
-Then run `snakemake -s run_example.smk --cores='all' --sdm conda --conda-frontend mamba --keep-going` when in the MorphoDynamicsPipe folder.
+Then run `snakemake -s run_example.smk --cores "all" --sdm conda --conda-frontend mamba --keep-going` when in the MorphoDynamicsPipe folder.

 To change which algorithm is used for segmentation (default: cellpose), open the run_example.smk file,